devharshp/QuizApp/README.md

 # QuizApp | SwiftUI  Project

 ## Overview
+QuizApp is an engaging and interactive iOS application that allows users to take quizzes on various topics.
+Built using SwiftUI and Xcode, the app provides a seamless and visually appealing experience for users to test their knowledge, track scores, and challenge themselves with multiple-choice questions.

 This project is built using **SwiftUI** and **Xcode**, leveraging Apple's declarative UI framework for iOS, macOS, watchOS, and tvOS applications.

 ## Features